Top 10 Ways To Save Money

 7. Fly Southwest

 So you travel much?
-Consider flying Southwest Airlines when you do, in addition to the fact that you can change your flight, cancel at no charge, and check your bag for free, you can also buy your ticket and if you see a cheaper price for the same flight you can call up to the day you depart and they’ll credit your account for the difference.
+Consider flying Southwest Airlines when you do, in addition to the fact that you can change your flight, cancel at no charge, and check your bag for free, you can also buy your ticket and if you see a cheaper price for the same flight after you’ve purchased your ticket you can call up to the day you depart and they’ll credit your account for the difference.